 - International submissions are welcome.

-- We adhere to a 6,000 word count maximum (for stories of fewer than 1,000 words, please choose the more appropriate Flash Fiction category).
+- We adhere to a 6,000 word count maximum (for stories of fewer than 1,000 words, please choose the more appropriate flash fiction category).

 - We review literary fiction, but are open to a variety of genres and styles—our only requirement is that you show excellence in your craft.